Podari Zhizn

-Podari Zhizn (Подари жизнь) is a countrywide Russian non-governmental charitable organization founded in 2006 by actresses Dina Korzun and Chulpan Khamatova.
-It has sister charities in the United Kingdom (Gift of Life) and in the United States (Podari.Life).
+Podari Zhizn (Подари жизнь) is a nationwide Russian non-governmental charitable organisation, founded in 2006 by the actresses Dina Korzun and Chulpan Khamatova.
+It has sister charities in the United Kingdom, operating under the name Gift of Life, and in the United States, known as Podari.Life.

-The main goal of the foundation is treatment, support and rehabilitation of children and young adults with oncological, hematological and other life-threatening conditions in Russia and CIS.
+The principal aim of the foundation is the treatment, support and rehabilitation of children and young adults suffering from oncological, haematological and other life-threatening conditions in Russia and the CIS.

 History

-The Russian branch of the organization was founded on 26 November 2006 by famous Russian actresses Chulpan Khamatova and Dina Korzun.
-The idea was proposed by Galina Chalikova, who then became the first director of the organization, and by oncohematologists Galina Novichkova, Alexei Maschan, and Mikhail Maschanov.
-Previously, similarly named benefit concerts were organized by a group of activists, most prominently by Yuri Shevchuk.
+The Russian branch of the organisation was founded on 26 November 2006 by the acclaimed Russian actresses Chulpan Khamatova and Dina Korzun.
+The concept was proposed by Galina Chalikova, who subsequently became the organisation's first director, together with the oncohaematologists Galina Novichkova, Alexei Maschan and Mikhail Maschanov.
+Prior to this, similarly named benefit concerts had been organised by a group of activists, most notably Yuri Shevchuk.

-Since then, regular events have been organized in Moscow featuring many Russian celebrities, e.g. Andrey Makarevich, Chaif, Oleg Basilashvili, Alisa Freindlich, Diana Arbenina, Marina Neyolova, Liya Akhedzhakova, Leonid Yarmolnik, Sergei Garmash, Artur Smolyaninov, Viktoriya Tolstoganova, Emmanuil Vitorgan, Konstantin Khabensky, Vyacheslav Butusov, Ilya Lagutenko, Mumiy Troll, Neschastny Sluchai and others.
+Since then, regular events have been organised in Moscow featuring many prominent Russian cultural figures, among them Andrey Makarevich, Chaif, Oleg Basilashvili, Alisa Freindlich, Diana Arbenina, Marina Neyolova, Liya Akhedzhakova, Leonid Yarmolnik, Sergei Garmash, Artur Smolyaninov, Viktoriya Tolstoganova, Emmanuil Vitorgan, Konstantin Khabensky, Vyacheslav Butusov, Ilya Lagutenko, Mumiy Troll, Neschastny Sluchai and others.

-The foundation established connections with leading medical facilities, such as Dmitry Rogachev National Research Center of Pediatric Hematology, Oncology and Immunology; Russian Children's Clinical Hospital, Russian Research Center of Radiology, Moscow Regional Oncology Center, N. N. Institute of Neurosurgery, Morozov Children's Municipal Clinical Hospital, and S.P.
-Botkin Municipal Clinical Hospital, and oncology centers in Russian regions.
+The foundation established connections with a number of leading medical institutions, among them the Dmitry Rogachev National Research Center of Pediatric Haematology, Oncology and Immunology, the Russian Children's Clinical Hospital, the Russian Research Center of Radiology, the Moscow Regional Oncology Center, the N. N. Burdenko Institute of Neurosurgery, the Morozov Children's Municipal Clinical Hospital, the S. P. Botkin Municipal Clinical Hospital, and oncology centres in various Russian regions.

-In 2011, the Federal Center for Pediatric Onco-Hematology was established, which received state-of-the-art equipment from Podari Zhizn.
-The Center delivers treatment to more than one thousand patients annually.
+In 2011, the Federal Centre for Paediatric Onco-Haematology was established, for which Podari Zhizn provided state-of-the-art equipment.
+The centre treats more than one thousand patients annually.

-Each year in June, Podari Zhizn organizes The World Children's Winners Games to help children who have overcome cancer get back to normal life and rehabilitate after the long battle with the disease.
+Each June, Podari Zhizn organises The World Children's Winners Games, an event designed to assist children who have overcome cancer in returning to a normal life and in rehabilitating after their prolonged struggle with the disease.